astrochr/Spark-Showcase/Readme.md

 Integration approach (all four components unified) Architectural simplicity (fixed threshold vs multi-factor scoring)

 In my opinion, this is information could be useful.
-I'm not inventing new components, but demonstrating different integrations, providing my results, and offering conceptual frameworks that advance understanding.
+I'm not inventing new components, but demonstrating different integrations, providing my results, and offering conceptual frameworks.
 Whats nice is, I added a bunch of checks and balances for Spark, this proves they work and are almost necessary to keep him stable.

 My Journy: